FujiwaraChoki/medusa/README.md

-# Medusa - DDoS Attack Script to bypass Cloudflare
+# Medusa - DoS Attack Script to bypass Cloudflare

 This Python script is designed for conducting a Distributed Denial of Service (DDoS) attack.
 It utilizes Selenium with undetected_chromedriver to open multiple browser instances and tabs, flooding a target website with requests.